PEORIA, Ariz. — The Mariners’ first serious spring casualty is in the third-base coaching box.

-Plans call for Ramirez and Beavan to get starts next Monday in a split-squad doubleheader: Ramirez against the Cincinnati Reds in Goodyear, and Beavan against the Colorado Rockies at Peoria Stadium.
+Plans call for Ramirez and Beavan to get starts next Monday in a split-squad doubleheader: Ramirez against Cincinnati in Goodyear, and Beavan against Colorado at Peoria Stadium.

 After Hernandez starts against the Dodgers, Paxton will get his second start in a March 5 game against Cleveland in Peoria.

 Then it’s Baker on March 6 against the White Sox in Glendale, followed by Wolf on March 7 against Cincinnati in Peoria.

 A March 8 split-squad doubleheader has Ramirez starting against the Dodgers in Glendale, and Beavan against San Francisco in Scottsdale.

 Outfielder Jabari Blash provided the highlight of Mariners’ only scheduled intrasquad game with a booming homer to left field against Logan Bawcom.

 “That was pretty impressive,” McClendon said.
 “I thought it was going to hit my car.
 That’s why I jumped up.
 I thought, `Holy (smokes), that’s my car out there.
 Actually, it went over the car.”

 Blash, 24, isn’t in big-league camp but drew a one-day promotion because of a series of strong performances in a minor-league minicamp that runs through the end of the week.